 -Opening a bank account

 If something happens to the company owners, including bankruptcy or even passing away, the company can continue to operate without suffering any legal consequences.
 As a separate legal entity, the company has an unlimited life and exists independently.

 The shareholders of an Israeli company are free to choose the financial and functional structure of their company.
 They can thus distribute their shares and their respective rights according to the terms and conditions they agree to.
 The division can implemented before the company is even created.
 These are incorporated into the company’s bylaws or under a cooperation agreement.

 4 – The fees involved

-Each company is subject to social charges which must be paid for it’s workers to the National Insurance Fund (Bituah Leumi) and to the tax authorities.
-The percentage of these social security contributions is set in stages according to the amount of taxable income collected by the company.
+Each company is subject to charges which must be paid for it’s workers to the National Insurance Fund (Bituah Leumi) and to the tax authorities.
+The percentage of these social security contributions is set according to the amount of taxable income collected by the company.
 Although the tax legislation is very dynamic and a case-by-case study is necessary, the creation of an LLC is likely to be the ideal structure to save social charges and taxes.